Isaac Newton and all that jazz...

-At first glance you could be forgiven for thinking that agility judge and keen observer Alan Waddington has lost the plot, but I urge you to read on.
-It might make you change the way you read an agility course even if it does not make your financial investment decisions any easier.
+At first glance you could be forgiven for thinking that agility judge and keen observer Alan Waddington has lost the plot, but I urge you to read this series of mini-articles, They might make you change the way you read an agility course even if it does not make your financial investment decisions any easier.
 So hold onto your hats... here we go.
 The Isaac Newton Dog Training Academy presents the impact of the laws of nature on dog agility.

 Let us begin by thinking like a judge.